Dimitris Konstantinidis

-Dimitrios Konstantinidis (Δημήτρης Κωνσταντινίδης, born 2 June 1994) is a Greek professional footballer who plays as a right back for Super League club Levadiakos.
+Dimitrios Konstantinidis (Δημήτρης Κωνσταντινίδης, born 2 June 1994) is a Greek professional footballer who plays as a right back.

 Club career

 PAOK

 Born in Korinos, Pieria, Konstantinidis started his career at the age of 14 in the youth ranks of PAOK after being spotted by the club's grassroots staff.
 He made his unofficial debut with the first team just having turned 16 years, against Partizan Belgrade in a 2010 friendly game.
 Initially, Konstantinidis played as a right midfielder, but in the academies turned to be a fully right-back player.

 On 26 August 2012, Konstantinidis made his league debut in a 1–0 home win against Panthrakikos.
 At the end of the season, he signed a five-year contract with the club.
 In the third UEFA Europa League qualifying round, he scored his first goal for his club, equalizing the score to send the club to the UEFA Europa League playoffs.
 In the 2012–13 season he made 18 appearances.
-In January 2014, he was given on loan to Aiginiakos before returning to PAOK after six months.
+In January 2014, he was loaned out to Aiginiakos before returning to PAOK after six months.

 On 6 August 2015, Konstantinidis scored his first goal with the club in all competitions in a 1–1 away draw for UEFA Europa League third preliminary round against Spartak Trnava.
 On 10 December 2015, he assisted Róbert Mak in a 0–1 defeat against Borussia Dortmund in the UEFA Europa League group stage, earning him a selection to the best UEFA Europa League squad of the week.
 On 20 December 2015, Konstantinidis suffered a cruciate ligament injury during Super League home game against Platanias keeping him out for the remainder of the season.

 He returned to PAOK for the 2017–18 season, without making a single appearance with the club in the first half of the season.